-The Meatrix® Relaunched: since 2003, The Meatrix has educated over 30 million consumers about the problems caused by factory farms.
+The Meatrix: since 2003, The Meatrix has educated over 30 million consumers about the problems caused by factory farms.
 Since then, interest in sustainable food has grown – but so have the number of factory farms.
-This 2015 video update (4:52 mins) gives you ways to take action.
-Visit www.sustainabletable.org.
+View the entire range of videos, and visit www.sustainabletable.org.

 Unleashed has a range of videos including ‘Meat The Truth’ and ‘Darren Cordeux [Kisschasy] Exposes Factory Farming’.